How To Know If Your Ex Is Over You For Good?

 How do I know if I’m over my ex?

-Now that you know if your ex is over you, determine whether you’re over your ex—and see how far you’ve come since the breakup.
+Now that you’ve learned how to tell if your ex is over you, it’s time to figure out whether you’re over your ex.

-Let’s categorize your attachment for your ex into four different categories.
+Let’s break down your attachment to your ex into four categories:

 1. Emotional dependency